IWSLT/IWSLT.github.io/_pages/2026/conference.md

 Please read the following information before submitting your paper through our [Submission Portal](https://softconf.com/acl2026/iwslt2026).
 {: .notice--info}

 IWSLT invites submissions of **scientific papers** to be **published** in the ACL Proceedings and presented either in oral or poster format.
-The conference selects high-quality, original contributions on theoretical and practical issues of spoken language translation research, technologies and applications.
-Submissions will be accepted directly through the IWSLT submission site.
+The conference selects high-quality, original contributions on theoretical and practical issues of spoken language translation research, technologies, and applications.
+Submissions are accepted through the IWSLT softconf submission site.

 Shared task participants also have the opportunity to publish and present their work through a **system description paper** that will be published in the ACL Proceedings and presented at the conference.
-Papers should be submitted for review directly through the IWSLT submission portal, and select the submission type 'System Description.'
+Papers should be submitted for review directly through the IWSLT submission portal, selecting the submission type 'System Description.'

-Additionally, we also accept commitments of fully-reviewed papers from ACL Rolling Review (ARR), with a commitment deadline to be announced soon, and presentations of ACL Findings papers.
+Additionally, we also accept commitments of fully-reviewed papers from ACL Rolling Review (ARR), with a commitment deadline of **April 25**.
+To commit a fully reviewed ARR paper to IWSLT, please fill out [this form](https://forms.gle/m4AhHywyCYN1GNNA8).

+Finally, we welcome presentations of papers accepted to ACL Findings pertaining to speech translation.

 ### Submission requirements